mdtaha11/IrisClassification/README.md

 # IrisClassification
-This code does Iris Flower Classification using KNeighborsClassifier
+This code does Iris Flower Classification using KNeighborsClassifier with accuracy of 0.973684